arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-update-the-version-of-arconnect.md

 publishedAt: '2024-12-06T09:24:11.494Z'
 ---

-Most ArConnect wallets will automatically update when a new update is released.
+Most ArConnect browser extension wallets will automatically update when a new update is released.
 However, there might be certain times where you may need to manually update your ArConnect to be on the latest version.

 You can manually update your ArConnnect browser extension by: